 Understand different asset classes

 To make informed investment decisions, it's essential to understand the different asset classes available.
-Common asset classes include stocks, bonds, real estate, commodities, and cash equivalents.
+Common asset classes include stocks, government bonds, real estate, commodities, and cash equivalents.

 Each asset class has its characteristics, risk levels, and potential returns.
 Familiarize yourself with the basics of each asset class to determine which ones align with your goals and risk tolerance.